SEO Title Tags: Best Practices For Google Optimization

 The meta title tag is displayed in search engine results pages (SERPs).
 It is essential to have a well-written title tag that describes what your page is about both to Google, and users.

-Before we get into how to write effective page titles, let’s start with the basics.
+Before I get into how to write effective page titles, let’s start with the basics.

 What Is A Title Tag?